 - diplopia and abnormal ocular movement

-Generally the mass is painless, however a subset of patients demonstrate inflammatory-like changes with pain, erythaema and swelling 1.
+Generally the mass is painless; however, a subset of patients demonstrate inflammatory-like changes, including pain, erythema and swelling 1.

-Orbital lymphoma is a B-cell non-Hodgkin lymphoma, and in most cases arises from mucosa-associated lymphoid tissue (i.e orbital adnexal MALT lymphoma (OAML) ): 50 - 78% of cases in western nations, and up to 90% of cases from Japan and Korea 1.
-It is unclear however if MALT exists normally in the conjunctiva of the eye, or whether it represents the sequelae of inflammation (thus the potential link to chlamydial infection).
+Orbital lymphoma is a B-cell non-Hodgkin lymphoma, and in most cases arises from mucosa-associated lymphoid tissue (i.e. orbital adnexal MALT lymphoma (OAML)): 50-78% of cases in Western nations, and up to 90% of cases from Japan and Korea 1.
+It is unclear, however, if MALT exists normally in the conjunctiva of the eye, or whether it represents a sequela of inflammation (thus the potential link to chlamydial infection).
 The orbit is otherwise believed to be bereft of lymphatic tissue or lymphatic drainage 1.

 Although the extraocular muscles may be surrounded or displaced by the mass, they can usually be identified as not being the origin of the tumour, helpful in distinguishing lymphomas from other orbital masses.